This post may contain affiliate links, please see the privacy policy for details.

 • Bake for 8 to 10 minutes.
 Allow cookies to cool completely before assembling.

-Salted Caramel Directions:
+Make the Salted Caramel

 • Put sugar and water in a medium saucepan over medium heat.
 Cook slowly until sugar is melted.